hicommonwealth/commonwealth/knowledge_base/Chain-Feature-Matrix.md

 ✅: Fully supported in production.

-🟡: Would require some engineering effort to add support.
+🟡: Adding support would require some engineering effort but is generally feasible.

 ❌: Adding support is not feasible or desirable from an engineering perspective.